• Skip to primary navigation

 The court, rightfully, has supported citizens’ usage of social media to communicate their grievances.

-A few social media giants were not happy with India’s new Intermediary Guidelines and Digital Media Ethics Code Rules, 2021 – the sticky point – mandatorily appoint a Chief Compliance Officer, nodal officer and a resident grievance officer!
+A few social media giants were unhappy with India’s new Intermediary Guidelines and Digital Media Ethics Code Rules, 2021 – the sticky point – mandatorily appointing a Chief Compliance Officer, nodal officer and a resident grievance officer!

-Print and TV media have mechanisms to lodge your complaint but there is too much friction in lodging a complaint.
+Print and TV media have mechanisms to lodge your complaint, but there is too much friction in complaining.
 The new IT Rules require media houses, including digital media, to appoint a grievance officer.
-However, the media is unhappy because the definition of grievance is not clear.
+However, the media is unhappy because the grievance definition is unclear.
 If digital media had pro-actively appointed a mechanism to resolve grievances and disputes there wasn’t a need to introduce the new IT Rules.
 Media associations failed their members, they failed their readers.

 To give an example a few media houses publish articles that target Prasar Bharti (AIR, DD).

-The media publishes articles based on leads, nothing wrong with it.
+The media publishes articles based on leads; nothing wrong with it.
 But are the authors always confirming from the authorized personnel of the entity in question about the veracity of the news?
-Let us assume they do speak to some officials who don’t want to be named, that’s fine.
-But when an official clarification is given why can’t the journalist publish the rebuttal too?
+Let us assume they speak to some officials who don’t want to be named, that’s fine.
+But when an official clarification is given, why can’t the journalist publish the rebuttal too?
 I say it is mandatory to publish the rebuttal.
-And when it comes to digital, the editor has a duty to have a prominent link to the rebuttal from the original article.
+And when it comes to digital, the editor must have a prominent link to the rebuttal from the original article.

 What does the media house lose by publishing the rebuttal?
 Nothing.
 They only gain respect.